Gmail keyboard shortcuts: Updated guide for 2024

 Emails can be messy, but tools like MailTags have made handling them a lot easier over the years.
 Known for its handy tagging features, MailTags has become a favorite for many.

-However, MailTags will no longer work with the new macOS Sonoma update, leaving its users looking for something new.
+However, MailTags no longer work since the macOS Sonoma update, leaving its users looking for something new.
 In this search for the best MailTags alternative, Mailbutler stands out as a premium choice, and we'll be diving into what it offers in this article.

 MailTags is a handy plugin for Apple Mail users, making it easy to break free from the usual folder setup and organize emails using keywords, projects, colors, and due dates.
 It has a simple tagging window for quick tagging, a strong search feature, and smart mailbox integration to find emails quickly.
 Plus, it color-codes messages based on what you choose, like importance or project, and lets you set up rules to automatically tag new emails, making it easier to keep your email organized.